elear/asdf-working-group-notes/charter-proposals/charter.md

 As work evolves, it will interact with the IRTF formal description techniques (FDT) Research Group.
 ASDF will work with Thing-to-Thing Research Group (T2TRG) and its WISHI (Work on IoT Semantic/Hypermedia Interoperability, http://wishi.space) program to engage researchers and other SDOs in this space, such as W3C Web of Things, which is working on Thing Models and related specifications.

-ASDF may also specify non-IP communication channels that carry serializations of models that are mapped to SDF.
+To bridge gaps between non-IP devices and IP-based control functions, ASDF may also specify non-IP communication channels that carry serializations of models that are mapped to SDF.